TheM1ddleM1n/Waddle/README.md

 | Original Creator | [@Scripter132132](https://github.com/Scripter132132) |
 | Enhancement & Maintenance | [@TheM1ddleM1n](https://github.com/TheM1ddleM1n) |
 | Inspired By | Scripter's NovaCore Client |

-> - Please note I quit Miniblox scripting/and playing Miniblox.io eons ago but still left this client here for you to freely use!
-> - As im moving on to better uses of my time - TheM1ddleM1n

 ---